4th January 2016

 - Feeling a bit low?
 Talking about how you feel can help.
-Living with us will give you access to our Student Assistance Programme in line with CiC.
+Living with us will give you access to our Student advice line in line with Health Assured.
 You’ll be able to receive free support regarding any issues you may be facing.
 Sharing your problems with friends can also help to put things in perspective and you may find you all have similar feelings.

 - Stressed out with studying already?
 Avoid that last minute panic with essay deadlines and exam stress and make a plan.
 Check out the syllabus, go to the uni library and take out the books you’ll need, and put a timetable together – you’ll feel more in control.